Large Language Models of Code Fail at Completing Code with Potential Bugs: Experiments

 To understand how bug location and context size affect completion, we aggregate results by the location of \pobug{s} and the location of partial code splits within \buggyHumanEval.
 The locations are normalized as $({\text{\pobug line \#}}) / ({\text{\# lines}})$ and $({\text{split line \#}}) / ({\text{\# lines}})$, where \pobug line \#, split line \#, and \# lines are the number of lines starting from the function header to the line containing the \pobug, to the end of the partial code, and to the end of the canonical solution.

-\Figref{fig:location_analysis} presents the heatmaps of \texttt{pass@1} scores (averaged over the \bCC instances falling into each cell) evaluated on the \codegenlarge model with naive completion on clean HumanEval, and naive completion, \repair, and \rewrite (max) on \buggyHumanEval.
-First, \codegenlarge performs better given longer partial code in the clean case (\Figref{fig:location_analysis}a).
-While the naive completion performs overall poorly in the presence of \pobugs (\Figref{fig:location_analysis}b), it performs relatively well when the potential bugs appear on or near the last line of the partial code (along the diagonal).
-In \Figref{fig:location_analysis}d, \rewrite achieves higher scores when \pobugs appear later.
-In contrast, \repair (\Figref{fig:location_analysis}c) achieves high scores when the code prefix is longer, indicating that this method can fix \pobugs that appear early in the program.
+\Figref{fig:location_analysis} presents heatmaps of \texttt{pass@1} scores (averaged over the \bCC instances falling into each cell) evaluated on the \codegenlarge with na\"ive completion on reference HumanEval, and na\"ive completion, \repair, and \rewrite (max) on \buggyHumanEval.
+First, the model performs better given longer partial code in the reference case (\Figref{fig:location_analysis}a).
+While the na\"ive completion performs overall poorly with \pobugs (\Figref{fig:location_analysis}b), it performs relatively well when \pobugs appear on or near the last line of the partial code (along the diagonal).
+More interestingly, \rewrite achieves higher scores when \pobugs appear later (\Figref{fig:location_analysis}d), while \repair performs better with longer code prefixes (\Figref{fig:location_analysis}c).
+We suspect that a longer prefix makes completion models less likely to deviate from the reference completion.
+Hence, as inputs to the subsequent rewriting model, the completed code better resembles input types for which the rewriting model is trained, making the repairing more likely to succeed.